tc39/proposal-decorators/README.md

 #### Syntax changes

+On the side of using decorators, this proposal makes several changes compared to previous decorators proposals:
+- When importing a decorator from a module, include `@` as part of the name of the decorator; previous proposals excluded the `@` during an import.
+- Forms like `@foo.bar` or `@(foo)` are no longer permitted, as decorators are not JavaScript expressions.
+- The syntax for defining a decorator is completely different: Rather than a function as in the other decorators proposals, special "composed decorator" syntax is used.

+Due to these syntax differences, no code using decorators will "just work" when upgrading from other versions of decorators; a codemod will be required.

+#### Comparison with Babel "legacy" decorators

+Babel legacy-mode decorators are based on the state of the JavaScript decorators proposal as of 2014.
+In addition to the syntax changes listed above:
+- Babel legacy decorators are a single callback form that handles all of the changes, rather than different callbacks for different built-in decorators.
+- Babel legacy decorators pass the property descriptor to the callback, and apply that automatically, whereas `@register` forces you to get and set the property descriptor yourself.

+Despite these differences, it should generally be possible to achieve the same sort of functionality with this decorators proposal as with Babel legacy decorators.
+If you see important missing functionality in this proposal, please file an issue.

 #### Comparison with TypeScript "experimental" decorators

-#### Comparison with Babel "legacy" decorators
+TypeScript experimental decorators are largely similar to Babel legacy decorators, so the comments in that section apply as well.
+In addition:
+- This proposal does not include parameter decorators, but they may be provided by future built-in decorators, see [NEXTBUILTINS.md](./NEXTBUILTINS.md).
+- TypeScript decorators run all instance decorators before all static decorators, whereas the order of evaluation (for both `@wrap` and `@register`) in this proposal is based on the ordering in the program, regardless of whether they are static or instance.

+Despite these differences, it should generally be possible to achieve the same sort of functionality with this decorators proposal as with TypeScript experimental decorators.
+If you see important missing functionality in this proposal, please file an issue.

 #### Comparison with the previous Stage 2 decorators proposal

+The previous Stage 2 decorators proposal was more full-featured than this proposal, including:
+- Access to reading and writing private fields, and declaring new private fields
+- Class decorator access to manipulating all fields and methods within the class
+- More flexible handling of the initializer, treating it as a "thunk"

+These features aren't included in this initial proposal, but they may be provided by future built-in decorators.

+The previous Stage 2 decorators proposal was based on a concept of descriptors which stand in for various class elements.
+Such descriptors do not exist in this proposal, but could be partially revived in future built-in decorators.
+However, those descriptors gave a bit too much flexibility/dynamism to the class shape in order to be efficiently optimizable; future built-in decorators would add the same functionality in a more statically analyzable way.

-### If the Stage 2 decorators didn't work out, why not go back to TS/Babel "legacy" decorators?
+### If the Stage 2 decorators didn't work out, why not go back and standardize TS/Babel legacy decorators?

+**Path towards features and analyzability**: Legacy decorators are run as a function, and they don't give any clear path towards being statically analyzable or expandable ahead of the time through tools, or a way to extend them to other possibilities, such as decorating field initializers, private class elements, functions, objects, etc.

-- Legacy decorators, when applied to field declarations, depend deeply on the semantics that field initializers call setters.
+**Technical infeasibility**: Legacy decorators, when applied to field declarations, depend deeply on the semantics that field initializers call setters.
 TC39 [concluded](https://github.com/tc39/proposal-class-fields/blob/master/README.md#public-fields-created-with-objectdefineproperty) that, instead, field declarations act like Object.defineProperty.
-This would mean that
-- Legacy decorators are run as a function, and they don't give any clear path towards being statically analyzable or expandable ahead of the time through tools, or a way to extend them to other possibilities, such as decorating field initializers, private class elements, functions, objects, etc.
+This decision makes many patterns with legacy decorators no longer work.

-### Why prioritize the features of "legacy" decorators, like classes, over other features?
+### Why prioritize the features of "legacy" decorators, like classes, over other features that decorators could provide?

 "Legacy" decorators have grown to huge popularity in the JavaScript ecosystem.
 That proves that they were onto something, and solve a problem that many people are facing.
 This proposal takes that knowledge and runs with it, building in native support in the JavaScript language.
 It does so in a way that leaves open the opportunity to use the same syntax for many more different kinds of extensions in the future.

 ### Could we support decorating objects, parameters, blocks, functions, etc?

 Yes!
 Once we have validated this core approach, the authors of this proposal plan to come back and make proposals for more kinds of decorators.
-See [NEXTBUILTINS.md](./NEXTBUILTINS.md) for details.
+See [NEXTBUILTINS.md](./NEXTBUILTINS.md).

 ### Will decorators let you access private fields and methods?

 This proposal does not include any built-in decorators that would provide the primitives to access private fields or methods (beyond wrapping them).
 We hope to provide this capability with future built-in decorators.
-See [NEXTBUILTINS.md](./NEXTBUILTINS.md) for details.
+See [NEXTBUILTINS.md](./NEXTBUILTINS.md).

 ### When are decorators evaluated?